deepomicslab/LocalHGT/README.md

 ```
 make
 chmod 744 scripts/*
+cd scripts && ln -s localhgt.py localhgt
 ```
 Then add the full path of `scripts/` to the system path by adding `export PATH="/full-path-to/scripts/:$PATH"` to `.bashrc`.
-In this case, you should use LocalHGT through `localhgt.py --help`.

 ### Run